TEXT THE DOJO — Info • Videos • Free Intro Class

 Where are you located?

 The Dojo is located at 35 SW 1st Avenue, Dania Beach, FL 33004.
-We are just below Fort Lauderdale, three-quarters of a mile south of the Fort Lauderdale airport, and directly above Hollywood, Florida, right off US-1.
+We are just below Fort Lauderdale, a mile south of the Fort Lauderdale airport, and directly above Hollywood, Florida, right off US-1.
 Local landmarks include Jackson’s Ice Cream, Grandpa’s Restaurant, and Dania Beach City Hall and Library.

 What are the class times and schedule?